MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

 ### Review the sample code

-Foundry often provides sample code for many Azure Language capabilities.
+Foundry provides sample code for some Azure Language capabilities.
 You can use the sample code to begin creating your own client application.

-1. Select the **Code** tab to the  to view sample code for PII identification.
+1. Select the **Code** tab on the right to view sample code for PII identification.

     ![Screenshot of the Code tab open in the Playground.](./media/text-05-code.png)